publicdocs/uscode/assets/md/titles/usc37/us/usc/t37/ch5/schII/m__us_usc_t37_s334.md

         The Secretary concerned shall determine the amount of a bonus or incentive pay to be paid under this section, except that—

+            (A)

-            (A) aviation incentive pay under subsection (a) shall be paid at a monthly rate, not to exceed $850 per month; and
+             aviation incentive pay under subsection (a) shall be paid at a monthly rate, not to exceed—

+                (i) $1,000 per month for officers performing qualifying flying duty relating to remotely piloted aircraft (RPA); or

+                (ii) $850 per month for officers performing other qualifying flying duty; and

+            (B)

-            (B) an aviation bonus under subsection (b) may not exceed $25,000 for each 12-month period of obligated service agreed to under subsection (d).
+             an aviation bonus under subsection (b) may not exceed, for each 12-month period of obligated service agreed to under subsection (d)—

+                (i) $35,000 for officers performing qualifying flying duty relating to remotely piloted aircraft; or

+                (ii) $25,000 for officers performing other qualifying flying duty.

         (2)  __Lump sum or installments__  __.—__